Compassion Fatigue: When Caring Costs You Too Much

 Practical Tips for Families

-- 1The 20-Minute Rule: Dedicate 20 minutes a day to something purely for you that involves movement or creativity—not scrolling on a phone.
+- 1Try the 20-Minute Rule.
+Dedicate 20 minutes a day to something purely for you that involves movement or creativity.
+Not scrolling your phone.
 Walk, draw, stretch.
+Just 20 minutes that belong only to you.

-- 2Delegate the 'Task' Care: Separate the 'love' from the 'labor.'
-If bathing your dad is the most stressful part of the day, that is the first task to outsource to a professional agency.
+- 2Delegate the hardest tasks first.
+Separate the love from the labor.
+If bathing your dad is the most stressful part of your day, that's the first task to hand off to a professional caregiver.
+Letting go of one task doesn't mean letting go of your dad.

-- 3Find a 'Vent' Buddy: Find one friend who agrees to let you vent without trying to 'fix' it.
-Sometimes you just need to say, 'This is really hard,' and have someone say, 'I hear you.'
+- 3Find a 'vent' buddy.
+Find one friend who agrees to just listen, without trying to fix anything.
+Sometimes you just need to say, 'This is really hard,' and hear someone say back, 'I hear you.'

 About Vanessa Valerio